 Dash is tasked with finding The Nutcracker House.
 I had no idea where it was or if it was fictional (I’m too forgetful to remember if I saw it that time with my family) but I planned to search for it once I got to Dyker Heights.

 The houses in Dyker Heights that have the most elaborate decorations are from 11th to 13th Avenues and from 83rd to 86th Street.
 It was quite a trek from the stop I got off on the D train.
 It was a long walk with not many people around, so even if you’re with people, if you take the train, you might want to call an Uber.
-I’d recommend using an address for a nearby nail salon – Bella Nail- 8222 13th Ave.
+I’d recommend using an address for a nearby spot Bella Nail Salon- 8222 13th Ave.
 The houses are an easy walk from there.

 However, I did see some more modest but still pretty decorations on my walk over.